ewarchul/cecs/cran-comments.md

 This is a resubmission.
 In this verion I have:

-* compressed data in inst/extdata/ directory.
-I am not able to make further reduction of the package size
+* move data files from inst/extdata directory to the external source (http://home.elka.pw.edu.pl/~ewarchul/)
-* provide functions to work with compressed data
+* provide functions to download and extract data
+* provide function to delete extracted archive data in inst/extdata directory
-* add reference to specifications of benchmark methods in the DESCRIPTION.
+* add reference to specifications of benchmark in the DESCRIPTION.

 ## Test environments
 * local R installation, R 3.6.3